rootmos/h/README.md

 Alice, your next attack vector should be to exhaust any available block-devices by creating huge files with your pseduo-random generator.
-Again rlimits provide the answer:
+Again rlimits provide the mitigation:
 [`RLIMIT_FSIZE`](https://man.archlinux.org/man/core/man-pages/setrlimit.2.en#RLIMIT_FSIZE).
 [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
 The pattern is obvious: restrict all available `rlimits` to the minimum required to make the intended functionality succeed.
 The [code-snippet used](https://github.com/rootmos/libr/blob/master/src/rlimit.c)
 to restrict the `rlimits` sets any limits not expressively raised to zero.
 Check the `#define RLIMIT_DEFAULT_`:s at the top of [hlua](hlua/main.c), [hpython](hpython/hpython.c) and [hnode](hnode/main.cpp).
 Again here we have the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).